 - If you believe you can only write in long periods of time (but can never find any), try a different method.
 Have a go at writing in a few short chunks of time.
 Write spontaneously and grab pieces of time when you can.

 - If you feel certain you can’t progress without more research, more reading etc (and this is leading to procrastination) take the 10-minute test.
 Try writing for 10 mins.
 Have a go and see whether you can write – don’t assume you can’t make progress in a few minutes.
+If you can write, carry on, if not, you can stop and switch tasks guilt-free.

 - If you believe that the best thing to do right now is to grind it out and stay at your desk – do the opposite.
 Get up, take a break, go outside.
 Test the assumption – you never know a change of scene might shake things up.